MAMMOTHMAN34/trail-difficulty-scorer/README.md

 ## Why this project

 Trail difficulty ratings (Easy / Moderate / Hard) are everywhere on hiking apps, but they're subjective and inconsistent across regions.
-This project aims to explore if we can predict difficulty objectively from terrain alone, and explain which terrain features drive the rating.
+This project aims to explore if I can predict difficulty objectively from terrain alone, and explain which terrain features drive the rating.

 It combines geospatial data engineering and machine learning, built around a personal love of hiking.